kseth-official/CSP-Solver/README.md

 # CSP-Solver
-This project focuses on solving Numerical Constraint Satisfaction Problems (CSPs) through a practical approach, employing a Depth First Search method enhanced with pruning.
+This project focuses on solving Numerical Constraint Satisfaction Problems (CSPs) through a practical approach, employing a Depth First Search (DFS) algorithm enhanced with pruning.

 It offers a clear view of the SEARCH TREE in the console and diligently tracks failed consistency checks.